newjersey/navigator.business.nj.gov/content/src/anytime-action-license-reinstatements/landscape-architect-license-reinstatement.md

 urlSlug: landscape-architect-license-reinstatement
 summaryDescriptionMd: You need to reinstate your license as a landscape architect if it is expired or inactive.
-issuingAgency: "Division of Consumer Affairs"
+issuingAgency: Division of Consumer Affairs
 callToActionText: Reinstate My Landscape Architect License
 callToActionLink: https://www.njconsumeraffairs.gov/land/Applications/Application-for-Reinstatement-for-Landscape-Architects.pdf
 ---